chriswald/Prime/README.txt

 This script is designed to find prime numbers based on a method described below.
 It is not the most highly optimized (as shown by the initial file read if nothing else), but neither is it the slowest and least optimized.
-The script should be exited with ^c.
+The script should be exited with ^c to invoke the final file write, though fewer than 1000 primes will be lost if exited by other means.

 This file was designed with Python version 3.2 in mind, but should work on any version that supports the Argparse module.